quasar1357/rschwob_RNAseq/readme.txt

     Input:      6 BAM files (1 of each cell line) Reference genome in gtf format
-    Output:     One meta-assembly GTF format file (merged through stringtie --merge from 6 separate GTF files) Txt file with numbers of genes, transcripts, exons which are novel, annotated & single-exon transcripts
+    Output:     One meta-assembly GTF format file (merged through stringtie --merge from 6 separate GTF files) Txt file with numbers of genes, transcripts, exons that are novel, annotated, single-exon

 4)  Quantification
     Goal:       What units of expression are you using?